Mucus In Stool: 7 Common Causes & What To Do

 Other symptoms that associated with ulcerative colitis include diarrhea, very severe abdominal pain, skin lesions, and weight loss.

 In most cases, mucus in the stools is not serious, and is, almost always, easy to treat.
-However, you should be aware if large quantities of mucus appear with other symptoms like:
+However, you should monitor for large quantities of mucus that appear with symptoms like:

 • Stools with blood or pus;